 HDR Efex

-In HDR Efex Pro you can create an HDR image from one or more images.
+In Nik HDR Efex you can create an HDR image from one or more images.
 A single-file HDR is created by mainly extracting details from shadows and recovering them in the highlights, while a multiple-image HDR is created by merging images of different exposures into one well-balanced file.

 That being said, it is possible to use the sliders to adjust and improve the output.
 Sometimes it doesn’t take more than some corrections to the contrast and color before it looks better.